RA-QA: A Benchmarking System for Respiratory Audio Question Answering Under Real-World Heterogeneity

-\textbf{Case studies.} To further analyze benchmark behavior beyond aggregate scores, we report two representative cases summarized in Table~\ref{tab:usecases_results}.
-For case \textbf{(1)}, we report results on ICBHI \textit{diagnosis} tasks, which show that baseline ranking depends strongly on question format: the CaReAQA-style model performs best on \texttt{open-ended} and \texttt{multiple-choice}, whereas the discriminative multimodal classifier leads on \texttt{single-verify}.
-This flip suggests that different model families exploit different aspects of the QA interface, with generative audio-to-LLM pipelines advantaged when producing free-form or option-conditioned text, and discriminative fusion more stable when the task reduces to a constrained yes/no decision.
-For case \textbf{(2)}, we analyze \textit{exhalation SNR} (Table~\ref{tab:usecases_results}) from the self-reported dataset UK COVID-19.
-Pengi again fails to produce usable task answers (N/A), consistent with captioning-style transfer not aligning to attribute-specific queries.
-Among trained baselines, the CaReAQA-style model is competitive with the multimodal classifier on the regressive attribute (MAE 0.08 vs.\ 0.06) while maintaining high semantic fidelity (BERTScore 0.94).
+\textbf{Case studies.} To further analyze benchmark behavior beyond aggregate scores, we report two representative cases in Table~\ref{tab:usecases_results}.
+In case \textbf{(1)}, we evaluate ICBHI \textit{diagnosis} tasks across different question formats.
+The CaReAQA-style model obtains the best task-level accuracy across \texttt{single-verify}, \texttt{open-ended}, and \texttt{multiple-choice} questions, but its performance varies substantially by format, decreasing from 0.84 on \texttt{single-verify} to 0.28 on \texttt{open-ended} and 0.59 on \texttt{multiple-choice}.
+Moreover, task-level accuracy and semantic fidelity do not always align: for example, on open-ended questions, the multimodal classifier obtains higher BERTScore than single-verifies despite failing to recover the correct label.
+This highlights the need to evaluate both task-level correctness and text-level semantic similarity when assessing generative respiratory QA systems.
+In case \textbf{(2)}, we analyze \textit{exhalation SNR} from the self-reported UK COVID-19 dataset.
+Among trained baselines, the CaReAQA-style model is competitive with the multimodal regression baseline in terms of MAE (0.08 vs.\ 0.06), while also producing natural-language outputs with high semantic fidelity (BERTScore 0.94).